coucouland/coucou-user-guide/docs/channel/webhooks.md

 ## When to use Webhooks

 Webhooks channels are suited to direct integration with other applications where guaranteed delivery is required.

-Webhooks can also provide greater security through trust relationships with source/target endpoints.
+✅ Webhooks can provide greater security through trust relationships with source/target endpoints.

 ## Egress